Exact determinant formulas for coalescing particle systems: Setup

+\fnote{ prose={The merged label at each vertex is an interval; for $V_D$ this is the consecutive-collision property, discharged from P2.}, lean={Coalescence.Valuation.consecutive_collision_property}, py={valuations.protocol}} \begin{proposition}[Consecutivity] Under the planarity assumption (\Cref{def:planar}), the label $I_v$ at each vertex is an interval: if particles $A$ and $C$ have both reached $v$, then so has every particle $B$ between them. \end{proposition}

+\begin{proof} Suppose $A$ and $C$ both reach $v$, with starting positions $x_A \preceq x_C$, and let $B$ be any particle with $x_A \preceq x_B \preceq x_C$.
+By the partition property of the genealogy forest, each of $A$, $B$, $C$ lies on a full trajectory running from its leaf to the root of its tree.
+We must show that $B$ also reaches $v$.

+Since $A$ and $C$ both pass through $v$, we have $v \in A \cap C$; as the trees are vertex-disjoint, $A$ and $C$ then lie in the same tree and have merged into a common entity by $v$.
+The starting order $x_A \preceq x_B \preceq x_C$ places the three trajectories in the configuration of the consecutive collision property~\ref{itm:P2-consecutive}, which provides a vertex $w$, no later than $v$, that lies on $B$ and on $A\cup C$.
+Vertex- disjointness again applies: sharing the vertex~$w$ forces $B$ into the same tree, merged with $A$ or $C$ by~$w$; say $w \in A$ (the case $w \in C$ is symmetric).
+Now $w$ and $v$ both lie on the directed path~$A$, hence are comparable in the time order~$\lessdot$; since $\le$ extends~$\lessdot$, the relation $w \le v$ forces $w \lessdot v$ or $w = v$.
+The portion of~$A$ from~$w$ onward therefore passes through~$v$, and~$B$, having joined~$A$ at~$w$, follows it to~$v$.

+Hence every particle between $A$ and $C$ reaches $v$, and the label $I_v$---the union of the initial intervals of the particles merged by $v$---is an interval. \end{proof}

-\begin{definition}[Ghost paths] For each ghost $g \in \Ghosts$, let $c_g$ be the internal vertex where junction $g$ was dissolved.
+\fnote{ prose={Ghost paths in the spacetime graph.}, lean={Coalescence.Geometry.Spacetime.Path}} \begin{definition}[Ghost paths] For each ghost $g \in \Ghosts$, let $c_g$ be the internal vertex where junction $g$ was dissolved---the unique earliest vertex $v$ of the genealogy forest whose label $I_v$ contains $g$ in its interior, so that the particles on both sides of~$g$ have merged by~$v$; a simultaneous multi-way merger may serve as $c_g$ for several ghosts at once.
 The \emph{ghost path} $\Gamma_g$ is a directed path in $D$ from $c_g$ to $y_g$.
 Ghost paths are non-interacting: they may pass through any vertices freely. \end{definition}